Gjayz/socket/README.md

 # socket
-this is an client and server for socket
+a client and server for socket